AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 >[!NOTE]
 >
-> Pre-pilot release does not support using an AEM Forms as a Cloud Service development instances to create forms.
+> Pre-pilot release does not support using an AEM Forms as a Cloud Service development instance to create forms.
 You can create forms, related assets, and custom code only on a local development environment.

 <!--
 You configure two types of development environments: